 More recently Christina worked as an additional editor on Oscar-nominated director Lucy Walker’s feature Bring Your Own Brigade.
 The documentary follows the aftermath of the 2018 Camp Fire, the deadliest and most destructive wildfire in California's history.
 Bring Your Own Brigade made its world premiere at the 2021 Sundance Film Festival and was selected by A.O.
 Scott of The New York Times as one of his top five films at the festival.

 In between feature films Christina works in the TV, new media and advertising spaces editing content for VICE Media, BET, Arts + Sciences and more.
-Her series work includes “Home for the Holidays with VICE” and “Essentials,” which follows essential workers as they cope with the early days of the pandemic.
-Her work has been featured on PBS, The New York Times, BBC, Hulu, Vice on TV, TED and other platforms.
+Her series work includes “Essentials,” which follows essential workers as they cope with the early days of the pandemic, and "By Her Rules," which showcases five women overcoming society's obstacles to further their athletic careers.
+Her work has been featured on PBS, The New York Times, Olympic Channel, BBC, Hulu, Vice on TV, YouTube, TED and other platforms.

-Christina is currently editing a documentary series for the Olympic Channel.
-She’s always looking for new collaborators with whom she can illuminate untold stories and subjects with.
+Christina is always looking for new collaborators with whom she can illuminate untold stories and subjects with.
 To inquire about her future availability click here.